iainctduncan/scheme-for-pd/README.md

 from Common Lisp, and is similar in many ways to Guile, Clojure, and Janet.

 ## Installation
-* s4pd is available as source you can build, and as a beta release download for OSX only (windows to come)
+* s4pd is available as source you can build, and as a beta release download for Mac (no M1) and Windows (32 and 64)
 * If you install the release package, you should expand the tarball contents in your Pd/externals directory.
 This includes all the scm files and the help patcher, so you should only need this directory to be on your Pd file search path (in File Preferences)
 * If you build from source, see notes below.